Implementing your own design

 TIP Use

-parameters to constraint the looping.
+limitandoffsetparameters to constraint the looping.

-You can reverse iterate by including the reversed
+You can reverse iterate by including the reversed parameter.

 Example of a reversed for loop iteration